isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 "The anesthetic is wearing off.
 Mr. Iha, can you hold on a little longer?"

-When asked, "Can you hold on?" we rarely deny it by saying, "No, I can't."
+When asked, "Can you hold out?" we rarely deny it by saying, "No, I can't."

 "Yes, I'm okay.
-I can hold on..."
+I can hold out..."

-The ticking of the seconds was high and slow.
+The ticking of the seconds sounded high and slow.

 My face unconsciously swayed from side to side from the pain of the tourniquet on my thigh.

-"Mr. Iha, I'm stitching you up right now, so it's almost over."
+"Mr. Iha, I'm stitching up right now, so it's almost over."

 Thirty minutes had passed since I was told it was almost over.